gregartist/ga-basic-slider/README.md

 # gaBasicSlider

-A jQuery slider plug-in that's made to be **re-usable**.
+A jQuery slider plug-in that's made to be **exceedingly styleable**.

 ```javascript
 $('#slider').gaBasicSlider();
 ```

-I created gaBasicSlider for myself so that I could re-use it with any project.
-It's completely devoid of styling but instead adds slider capabilities to existing HTML and CSS.
+I tried to make gaBasicSlider as independent of markup and css as I could.
+This gives you the power to apply this slider to any design you can come up with.

 #### A Typical Setup